BenNoxXD/PS5-UMTX-Host/README.md

-# PS5-UMTX-Host
+# PS5-UMTX2-Host
-Host the UMTX PS5 Exploit on a Raspberry Pi or an any Ubuntu based OS
+Host the UMTX2 PS5 Exploit on a Raspberry Pi or an any Ubuntu based OS

 ## Install: